definitelynotkk/Toilet_occupancy_detector_ESP8266/README.md

 - Turn on led indicator when someone enters
 - Send number of people to mqtt server for other smart home action integration
 - Button press to reset number of people to 0.
 Long press to reboot the board
-- Home assistant and node-red integrated
+- Home assistant and node-red support

 ### File structure
 /src/main.cpp --- Arduino code